-At its second scheduled semi-annual meeting of 2016, which took place on 14 October, the Monetary Authority of Singapore (MAS) decided to leave the rate of appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band unchanged at zero percent.
+At its second semi-annual meeting this year on 13 October, the Monetary Authority of Singapore (MAS) decided to leave the rate of appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band unchanged at zero percent.

-The manufacturing PMI produced by the Singapore Institute of Purchasing & Materials Management (SIPMM) picked up from 49.8 in August to a 15-month high of 50.1 in September.
+The manufacturing PMI produced by the Singapore Institute of Purchasing & Materials Management (SIPMM) rose from 51.8 in August to 52.0 in September, marking its best result since April 2011.

 September 26, 2017